Skip to content

 modified

-date The date the entitlement was last modified, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z
+date The most recent date that changes were made to this entitlement in ISO 8601 format.
+This includes changes made within your tenant and detected by aggregations.
+If you want to include the time in your search query, escape the : characters using a \. modified:2018-08-16T18\:29\:02Z

-synced date The date that this entitlement's information was last verified, in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z
+synced date The date that this entitlement's information was last synchronized with Search, in ISO 8601 format.
+If you want to include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z

 tags string Tags assigned to the entitlement. tags:PCI_COMPLIANCE